obrunopolo/wp-zeus-framework/__docs__/js.md

 ### Add variables to the script

 Use the `addVar` method to add the value you need.
-Add these lines iniside a function hooked into `wp_enqueue_scripts` hook:
+Add these lines iniside a function hooked into `wp_enqueue_scripts`:

 ```php
 <?php